 - makes multiple transactions over a short timeframe involving foreign nationals

-- who is not within the bullion or jewellery industry has a number of companies registered to them or recurrently uses business accounts to pay for bullion
+- who is not within the bullion or jewellery industry and has a number of companies registered to them or recurrently uses business accounts to pay for bullion

-- who is a non-permanent resident of Australia purchases bullion in amounts they can conveniently and discreetly transport overseas
+- who is a non-permanent resident of Australia purchases bullion in amounts they can conveniently and discreetly transport overseas.

 Other indicators:

-- a jewellery business purchases bullion in quantities exceeding what you consider normal for a business of their size, and may pay invoices using cash
+- a jewellery business purchases bullion in quantities exceeding what you consider normal for a business of their size and may pay invoices using cash

-- a jewellery business frequently sells jewellery to your business and then uses the profits to purchase bullion
+- a jewellery business frequently sells jewellery to your business and then uses the profits to purchase bullion.

 Terrorism financing